timurrrr/86buttdrop/README.md

 ### Seatbelt bolt sleeve

+**PSA:** SendCutSend updated their geometry requirements, and is no longer accepting this design file.\
+Expect an update to the provided zips in the next few weeks - sorry about that!

 1. Use "Metals > Steel > 4130 Chromoly > 4.8 mm".
 1. No services, no finishing.